Running an Arroyo cluster on Kubernetes

 postgresql.deploy

 : Whether to deploy a new Postgres instance.
-If set tofalse
+If set to false

-, the chart will expect a Postgres instance to be available with the connection settings determined bypostgresql.externalDatabase
+instance to be available with the connection settings determined by postgresql.externalDatabase

-configurations (by default: postgres://arroyo:arroyo@localhost:5432/arroyo).artifactUrl
+(by default: postgres://arroyo:arroyo@localhost:5432/arroyo).artifactUrl

-: Configures where pipeline artifacts and checkpoints are stored.
-See the overview for more details on how these are configured.
-If this is set to a local directory (when running a local k8s cluster), you will need to configurevolumes
+more details on how these are configured.
+If this is set to a local directory

 to make this directory available on all of the pods.existingConfigMap